 What is Dawson City and why is it the most historically evocative community in northern Canada?

-Dawson City (2,000 residents, at the confluence of the Yukon and Klondike rivers, 530km north of Whitehorse) is the preserved gold rush boomtown that briefly held 30,000 people during the Klondike Gold Rush of 1897–1898 — the last great frontier stampede in North American history.
-The Parks Canada-administered historic district preserves the wooden false-front buildings of 1898 on unpaved streets; the Palace Grand Theatre, Diamond Tooth Gertie’s gambling hall (Canada’s oldest legal casino), and the Downtown Hotel’s Sourtoe Cocktail (served with a genuine preserved human toe) maintain the frontier character with genuine rather than manufactured authenticity.
-Bonanza Creek, the Klondike’s most productive gold-bearing creek (still producing gold today from placer mining), and the Dredge No. 4 National Historic Site (a massive wooden-hulled gold dredge from 1913–1960, preserved in situ) provide the industrial heritage context.
+Dawson City (about 1,600 residents, at the confluence of the Yukon and Klondike rivers, 530km north of Whitehorse) is the preserved gold rush boomtown that anchored the Klondike Gold Rush of 1897–1898, when as many as 30,000 prospectors poured into the region — the last great frontier stampede in North American history.
+The Parks Canada-administered historic district keeps the wooden false-front buildings of 1898 on unpaved streets; the Palace Grand Theatre, Diamond Tooth Gertie’s gambling hall (Canada’s oldest legal casino), and the Downtown Hotel’s Sourtoe Cocktail (served with a genuine preserved human toe) hold the frontier character with genuine rather than manufactured authenticity.
+Bonanza Creek, the Klondike’s most productive gold-bearing creek (still producing gold today from placer mining), and the Dredge No. 4 National Historic Site (a wooden-hulled gold dredge from 1913–1959, kept in situ) supply the industrial heritage context.
 Dawson hosts one of Canada’s most concentrated arts communities per capita.

 What is Kluane National Park and what makes it significant?

-Kluane National Park and Reserve (22,013km², southwestern Yukon) protects the largest non-polar icefields in the world — the St. Elias Mountains’ icefields comparable in scale to ice age glaciation, visible from the Alaska Highway as the Kluane Range’s permanent snow line.
+Kluane National Park and Reserve (22,013km², southwestern Yukon) protects the largest non-polar icefields in the world — the St. Elias Mountains’ icefields rival ice-age glaciation in scale, visible from the Alaska Highway as the Kluane Range’s permanent snow line.
 Mount Logan (5,959m), Canada’s highest peak and the second-highest mountain in North America after Denali, rises within the park.
-Kluane is part of the UNESCO Kluane/Wrangell-St. Elias/Glacier Bay/Tatshenshini-Alsek World Heritage Site — the largest protected area in the world (24.3 million hectares).
-The park protects the largest wild grizzly bear population in Canada, along with Dall’s sheep, moose, and wolves.
-Flightseeing from Haines Junction provides the most accessible views of the icefields’ extraordinary scale.
+Kluane forms part of the UNESCO Kluane/Wrangell-St. Elias/Glacier Bay/Tatshenshini-Alsek World Heritage Site — the world’s largest international protected-area complex at some 98,000km² (9.8 million hectares).
+The park shelters the largest wild grizzly bear population in Canada, along with Dall’s sheep, moose, and wolves.
+Flightseeing from Haines Junction offers the closest views of the icefields.

 What is the Dempster Highway and what does it offer?

 The Dempster Highway — 736km of gravel from Dawson City to Inuvik, NWT — is one of North America’s great wilderness road trips and the only public highway crossing the Arctic Circle in Canada.
-The Yukon section (480km from Dawson to the NWT border) crosses the Ogilvie and Richardson Mountains through landscapes with Dall’s sheep on ridges, grizzly bears in river valleys, and the full Yukon wildlife spectrum visible from the road.
-Tombstone Territorial Park (in the first 70km of the Dempster) contains the most dramatic landscapes in the Yukon — the Tombstone Range’s jagged granite peaks above tundra valleys ablaze with autumn colour in September.
-The highway connects to the Inuvik-Tuktoyaktuk Highway (140km), which extends to the Arctic Ocean’s Beaufort Sea — Canada’s only road to the Arctic Ocean.
+The Yukon section (465km from Dawson to the NWT border) crosses the Ogilvie and Richardson Mountains, with Dall’s sheep on the ridges, grizzly bears in the river valleys, and the full Yukon wildlife spectrum visible from the road.
+Tombstone Territorial Park (in the first 70km of the Dempster) holds some of the most striking country in the Yukon — the Tombstone Range’s jagged granite peaks above tundra valleys ablaze with fall colour from late August into September.
+The highway connects to the Inuvik-Tuktoyaktuk Highway (140km), which runs on to the Beaufort Sea — Canada’s only road to the Arctic Ocean.

 What is Whitehorse and what does it offer as the Yukon’s capital?

-Whitehorse (30,000 residents, on the Yukon River in the southern Yukon’s boreal forest) is home to three-quarters of the Yukon’s total population and is consistently ranked one of Canada’s most liveable small cities.
+Whitehorse (about 38,000 residents, on the Yukon River in the southern Yukon’s boreal forest) holds roughly three-quarters of the Yukon’s people and ranks consistently among Canada’s most liveable small cities.
 The Kwanlin Dün Cultural Centre on the Yukon River waterfront — celebrating the First Nation whose territory includes the Whitehorse area — is one of Canada’s finest First Nations cultural facilities, with traditional Southern Tutchone design elements and year-round cultural programming.
-The SS Klondike National Historic Site preserves the largest sternwheeler in Canada on the riverfront.
-Miles Canyon (3km from downtown) provides dramatic basalt canyon scenery on the Yukon River.
-The Whitehorse area’s trail network provides immediate access to wilderness cross-country skiing, snowshoeing, and hiking that makes the city one of Canada’s most outdoor-recreation-oriented capitals.
+The SS Klondike National Historic Site keeps the largest sternwheeler ever to ply the Yukon River on the riverfront.
+Miles Canyon (3km from downtown) delivers basalt canyon scenery on the Yukon River.
+The Whitehorse area’s trail network puts wilderness cross-country skiing, snowshoeing, and hiking within reach of the city, making it among the most outdoor-oriented capitals in the country.

 When is the best time to visit the Yukon and what practical information should visitors know?